crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_3.md

  | **Step 10** | **Step 11** | **Step 12** |
 | ![Step 10](./img/add_kv_10.png) | ![Step 11](./img/add_kv_11.png) | ![Step 12](./img/add_kv_12.png) |

+#### DEV vs Production
+The work we have done in exercise #3 is interesting, but where pipeline variables really shine is when you have multiple stages; in our case, DEV and PROD.
+We will want DEV and PROD to have different connection strings because we don't want to test against production data.

+So lets add a PROD stage to the Deployment and configure a different connection string.

+1.

 #### Summary
 You have learned 3 techniques for supplying application configuration from within an Azure DevOps Release Pipeline.
 You used pipeline variables, variable groups and a KeyVault task.
 All three rely on the JSON variable substitution setting of the Deploy task to replace values in the chosen json file with variables obtained from the pipeline.